-Our programing schedule includes 10.5 hours of in-house locally produced public affairs programs and 66 hours of locally presented music.
+Our weekly programming schedule includes 11 hours of in-house locally produced public affairs programs and 66 hours of locally presented music.
 In addition we produce a daily ten-minute local newscast.
+In FY2014 we added a second news person to cover local news.
 We try to cover all issues of importance in the county, with news, regular programs and specials.
 Our music programming is eclectic, and varied.
 We offer classical, jazz, rock, folk, Americana, world, soul, gospel, reggae, all in generous amounts and curated by programmers who are experts in their respective genres.
 This variety is a big part of the cultural component of our mission.

-At the national level, we are the only countywide media that broadcasts national election debates, the State of the Union Address, Presidential Inaugurals and Presidential Press Conferences.
-Internet connections are sparse enough in this rural county that catching these events on a web stream is not practical.
+At the national level, we are the only countywide media that broadcasts national election debates, the State of the Union Address, Presidential Inaugurals Presidential Press Conferences and other important events.
+Internet connections are sparse enough in this rural county that catching these events on a web stream is generally not practical.

 Every Saturday we have a one-hour show called "Trading Time" that allows caller from all over the area to call in and offer or seek various good and services.
 This program functions as a true community center that attracts listeners of all ages and persuasions.

 Our website offers blogs from our programmers and archives of our public affairs shows.
 We stream our broadcast at kzyx.org.